Knowledge-Enriched Distributional Model Inversion Attacks: Experiment

 \section{Experiment}

-In this section, we will evaluate our proposed attack in terms of the performance to recover a representative input.
-The baseline that we will compare against is the generative MI attack (GMI) proposed in \cite{zhang2020secret}, which achieved the-state-of-the-art result to attack DNNs.
+In this section, we will evaluate our proposed attack in terms of the performance to recover a representative input from a target model.
+The baseline that we will compare against is the generative MI attack (GMI) proposed in~\cite{zhang2020secret}, which achieved the state-of-the-art result for attacking DNNs.